himalayanelixir/arduino-pi-ceiling-sculpture/README.md

 # Arduino_Ceiling_Sculpture_Platform

-The function of this code is to be able to pass messages between a Raspberry Pi and an Arduino.
-This setup has the Raspberry Pi as the master and the Arduino as a slave.
+The function of this code is to run a ceiling sculpture using a Raspberry Pi as a master and multiple Arduinos as slaves.

 ![Diagram](https://raw.githubusercontent.com/himalayanelixir/Arduino_Ceiling_Sculpture_Platform/master/images/%20Arduino_Ceiling_Sculpture_Platform.png)

 # Instructions

+## Everything below this is still being edited

 ## Raspberry Pi